riscv-collab/riscv-gnu-toolchain/README.md

     ./configure --prefix=/opt/riscv
     make linux

-The build defaults to targetting RV64GC (64-bit), even on a 32-bit build environment.
+The build defaults to targeting RV64GC (64-bit) with glibc, even on a 32-bit build environment.
 To build the 32-bit RV32GC toolchain, use:

     ./configure --prefix=/opt/riscv --with-arch=rv32gc --with-abi=ilp32d
     make linux

+In case you prefer musl libc over glibc, configure just like above and opt for `make musl` instead of `make linux`.

 Supported architectures are rv32i or rv64i plus standard extensions (a)tomics, (m)ultiplication and division, (f)loat, (d)ouble, or (g)eneral for MAFD.